Over the last couple of months, 2013, is proving to be a successful year in catching the dopers.

 Before the London Olympics, there were murmurings about the performances of the Turkish females over 1500m, with doubt and trepidation expressed about their sudden level of excellence in the Diamond League.
 People stated openly, that due to the athlete being caught for ‘performance enhancing drugs’ as a junior that they believed the person in question was no doubt ‘at it again’.

-When they won the Olympic Gold over 1500m, it left a sour tastes in many a mouth and even I mentioned that it would be a matter of time before all things would catch up.
+When they won the Olympic Gold over 1500m, it left a sour taste in many a mouth and even I mentioned that it would be a matter of time before all things would catch up.

 Well; it did take longer on this occasion as the athlete in question, Cakir Alptekin, was announced as having ‘abnormalities’ in during her biological passport testing.